Schemiii/ms2s/README.md

-# m2s
+# ms2s
-cmd line tool to handle unix milisecond timestamps
+"cmd line tool" to handle unix milisecond timestamps
-# installation
+# Installation
-npm install -g m2s
+npm install -g ms2s
 # motivation / usage
-in a world of unix timestamps there was no tool to do stuff like
+In a world of unix timestamps i missed a tool to handle timestamp conversions from unix miliseconds to unix seconds
 ## convert miliseconds to seconds
+### pipe into ms2s
 echo "1556010294140
 1556011611129
 1556011676909